Cratis/Samples/.github/instructions/vertical-slices.instructions.md

 - Events are represented as `record` types.
 - Events are immutable and should use positional parameters.
 - Events should be prefixed with the `[EventType]` attribute from `Cratis.Events` namespace.
+- There is no need to give a name as an argument for `[EventType]` as the system uses the type name as the event name.

 Example: